quasar-finance/questnet/README.md

 The different phases will be numbered as v01, v02, v03...
 Inside each phase folder we will have:
-- `pre-genesis.json` file: Provided by Quasar team, containing the initial token allocation.
+- `pre-genesis.json` file: Provided by Quasar Team, containing the initial token allocation.
-- `gentx/` folder: Used by participants to upload their genesis transactions, in the form gentx-< monicker >.json
+- `gentx/` folder: Used by participants to upload their genesis transactions, in the form gentx-<moniker>.json
 - `definitive-genesis.json ` file: Uploaded at the end of each ceremony by the quasar team.
 Should be used to launch the chain.